Worklytics/psoxy/docs/development/alpha-features/README.md

 see [hashicorp-vault.md](hashicorp-vault.md)

 ## New Relic Monitoring *alpha*
-We've done a PoC for for logging from psoxy back to New Relic for monitoring.
-Explanation here:
+We've done a PoC for logging from psoxy back to New Relic for monitoring.
+Usage explanation below:

 see [new-relic-monitoring.md](new-relic-monitoring.md)